kellekai-jira/Fugaku-Particle-Filter/README.md

 ## Install with FTI
-To enable server checkpointing which is needed by some testcases install hdf5 (`apt install libhdf5-openmpi-dev`)
+To enable server checkpointing which is needed by some test cases install hdf5 (`apt install libhdf5-openmpi-dev`)
 (checkpoints are stored in hdf5 file format) and use the following cmake line:
 ```
 cmake .. -DPDAF_PATH=$PDAF_PATH -DINSTALL_FTI=ON -DWITH_FTI=ON -DCMAKE_BUILD_TYPE=Debug -DCMAKE_INSTALL_PREFIX=install -DHDF5_ROOT=/usr/lib/x86_64-linux-gnu/hdf5/openmpi \
          -DWITH_FTI_THREADS=ON
 ```
 `HDF5_ROOT` needs to be specified as cmake does not find the parallel hdf5 version if working with ubuntu bionic

+## Credits
+- for Launcher-Server-Client communictaion we depend on [libzmq](wiki.zeromq.org/)
+- data assimilation can be powerd using [PDAF](http://pdaf.awi.de/trac/wiki)
+- Server checkpointing depends on [FTI](https://github.com/leobago/fti)
+- large scale experiments use the [repex scripts](https://gitlab.inria.fr/sfriedem/repex)

 ## TODO
 - Handle Timing for parflow...
 - better interface to zerocopy add structured data.
-- void pointer to add hidden state variables, statevariables important to restart a timestep but which are not assimilated.
+- void pointer to add hidden state variables, state variables important to restart a timestep but which are not assimilated.
 - refactor global variables in server.cxx.
 Do we really need ENSEMBLE_SIZE for example?
 - in code todos